rabani-to/challenge-frontend/README.md

 ## What we expect from you

-We’ll dive into the way you solve problems, and expect a clean, good code.
-We’ll be watching your git history 👀.
+We’ll deep dive into the way you solve problems, and expect a clean, good code.
+I’ll be watching your git history 👀.

 The core of this challenge is to understand how you handle to create a software with the guide of the all mighty google and AAVE/Compound docs.
 Apart from that, we expect you consider Distributed System trickery needed in distributed software, wrong states, remote state sync and ultimately, how output that to end users.